shanghongsim/ESC_mini_campaign/README.md

 ## Overview of test

 Thus decided to implement basic unit tests to check if constructor is callable and if output is successfully written to output.csv.
-I also did some manual testing (change the hardcoded file path in peer's implemrenation) to check if it can handle different file formats
+I also did some manual testing (change the hardcoded file path in peer's implementation) to check if it can handle different file formats

 ## Testing

 1. Unit testing
-   a.
-Test if constructor is callable => passed
+   - Test if constructor is callable => Passed
-   b.
-Test if output successfully written to output.csv by checking if output.csv is empty. => Failed.
+   - Test if output successfully written to output.csv by checking if output.csv is empty. => Failed.
 Output not written to output.csv.
 Bug #1.
 2. Fault based testing
-   Manually changed the hardcoded file path in peer's code to another randomly generated csv file (CsvRandomGenerator.java, own code) to check if it can handle files with both 4 columns instead of both 5 columns.
+   - Manually changed the hardcoded file path in peer's code to another randomly generated csv file (CsvRandomGenerator.java, own code) to check if it can handle files with both 4 columns instead of both 5 columns.
 The program threw an exception.
 However, there was no documentation stating that files need exactly 5 columns.
 Bug #2/

 ## Bugs